This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Prism Systems: Porro, Roof, Schmidt-Pechan

-The prism system is a very crucial part of what determines the size, weight, and optical performance of the binocular.
+The prism system determines your binocular’s size, weight, and optical performance.

 Coating Types: Broadband Multi-coating, Multi-coating, Fully Multi-coated